Murray goes down to Edmund in Battle of the Brits

-Andy Murray pushed British number two Kyle Edmund all the way on Wednesday but eventually went down 6-7 (2-7) 7-6 (7-5) 10-5 in the Battle of the Brits.

-Murray won his opening singles match at the six-day charity event – organised by his brother Jamie – against Liam Broady on Tuesday.
+Murray won his opening singles match at the six-day charity event – organised by his brother Jamie – against Liam Broady on Wednesday (AEST).

 But despite taking the opener at the National Tennis Centre in Roehampton, the former world number one was unable to make it two victories from two.